 6. Sixth Meeting of the BICG in Brussels on 16 September 2019

-The BICG met to discuss the current state of art of the group, the first draft report to the BFUG, its content and structure, both of the BICG as well as of the TPGs.
-BICG also discussed the future of the peer approach after 2020 and agreed that this should be part of the report prepared by the BICG to the BFUG for the Ministerial Conference as one of the recommendations to the EHEA Ministers.
-The Thematic Peer Groups' Co-chairs reported on the state of play, preparation of the reports and update on the projects in the respective TPGs.
+The BICG met to discuss the current state of the art of the Thematic Peer Groups, the first draft final report to the BFUG and its content and structure, both on the BICG as well as on the TPGs.
+The BICG also discussed the future of the peer approach after 2020 and agreed to include a recommendation to the EHEA Ministers.

 7. Seventh Meeting of the BICG, online, on 8 April 2020